Have you ever wondered what the Emirates of the United Arab Emirates (UAE) actually are?

 Who is the ruler of the UAE?

 The Federal Supreme Council elects the President of the United Arab Emirates.
-Since the country’s unification, this has been the ruler of the Abu Dhabi Emirate, while the role of the country’s Vice President and Prime Minister has been held by the ruler of Dubai.
+Since the country’s unification, this has been the ruler of Abu Dhabi Emirate, while the ruler of Dubai has held the role of the country’s Vice President and Prime Minister.

-At present, the country’s President is HH Sheikh Mohamed Bin Zayed Al Nayhan, the third son of founding father Sheikh Zayed Bin Sultan al Nayhan.
+At present, the country’s President is HH Sheikh Mohamed Bin Zayed Al Nahyan, the third son of the founding father, Sheikh Zayed Bin Sultan al Nahyan.
 He is often referred to colloquially as MBZ.

 Who is the ruler of Dubai then?